hehonglu123/python_turtle_trial/RR/Trial_instruction.md

 # Robot Raconteur Survey
 Robot Raconteur is an object oriented Service-Client middleware.
 An RR service generally runs with a hardware (e.g. sensors,actuators) attached to a robot/computer to have direct communication between them.
 An RR client can receive messages that are sent from services and can call object functions in the service to command the robot.
-In this survey, we’ll first demonstrate how RR works with virtual duckiebot keyboard control.
 In this example, we'll go through how RR webcam streaming works.
 # Service Definition:
 Each RR services have a service definition file, which includes properties, functions and others that are exposed to clients.
 In other word, the definition inside the `.robdef` file are the ones the client has access to.
+Let's take a look at the webcam example service definition below:
 ```
 service experimental.createwebcam2